apache/flink/docs/content/docs/dev/datastream/java_lambdas.md

     Otherwise the type has to be specified explicitly using type information.
 ```

-In this case, the type information needs to be *specified explicitly*, otherwise the output will be treated as type `Object` which leads to unefficient serialization.
+In this case, the type information needs to be *specified explicitly*, otherwise the output will be treated as type `Object` which leads to inefficient serialization.

 ```java
 DataStream<Integer> input = env.fromElements(1, 2, 3);